codecentricnl/ai-workshop-docs/docs/5-persist-author-data.md

 the domain aggregate, we keep the domain only loosely coupled to the domain core.
 Usually, what we often see in Spring applications is that the domain aggregate is the data entity and domain entity/aggregate at the same time.

 Having created that class, we now need to teach our AuthorJPA data model where to get the id from in the DB.
-For that purpose we already created the liquibase script that generated an author_seq for us.
+We have already created the liquibase script that generates an author_seq for us.
 We annotate our id field with the following:
 ```java
 @Id